phoughton/pyiso20022/README.md

 ```

-## Convert a CAMT.053 into an Excel file?
+## Convert a CAMT.053 into an Excel file

 You can convert the entries in a CAMT.053 into a Excel file using the tools in pyiso20022.